damarioaditama7/Housemaid-Application/README.md

 # Housemaid-Application
-SPRING MINI PROJECT: Application for booking housemaid.
+SPRING MINI PROJECT: Application for booking housemaid (Using Intellij IDE).

 You can run the spring application then use Swagger 3 (localhost:[port]/swagger-ui).